psychemedia/storytelling-notes/john_barleycorn.md

 For 5mvz the honeſt Black-ſmith, aoth make a priecus cry,

-And Nick the nimble Taylor, doth cow that he ſhail dye :
+And Nick the nimble Taylor, doth cow that he ſhail dye:

 Amnl 0 tt rhe Weaver doth complain, With ma'ty Tradeſ-nen more,